 Why Buy Used?

-Reliability trail.
+- Reliability trail.
 Buying a new car is a bit of a dice roll in terms of reliability, especially if you’re considering a model that was just redesigned or introduced.
 Used cars, by contrast, offer a reliability trail paved by previous owners.
-Research reliability data on the model you’re considering; then look up the vehicle’s vehicle history report.
+Research reliability data on the model you’re considering, then look up the vehicle’s vehicle history report.

-Why Buy CPO?
+Why Buy Certified Pre-Owned?

-Of course, every situation is different, and some CPO cars are priced to sell.
-If you think the advantages of CPO cars are worth the cost, see our overview of industry-wide programs.
+As mentioned, CPO programs mix the peace of mind of a new vehicle with the savings of a used one.
+Naturally, you’ll likely pay more for a CPO vehicle versus a typical used vehicle of the same age and mileage.
+Of course, every situation is different, and some CPO vehicles are priced to sell.
+If you think the advantages of CPO vehicles are worth the cost, see our overview of industry-wide programs.

-In the market for a “cheap” car?
-Find cars priced at $6,000 or less near you.
+In the market for a “cheap” vehicle?
+Find cars priced at $8,000 or less near you.